 Healthy Eating: Books

 Books are a great way to introduce toddlers and preschoolers to healthy eating habits.
 There are books that discuss trying new foods and others that explain where food comes from.
 Curled up at bedtime and reading books like Green Eggs and Ham (food experimentation) or The Hungry, Hungry Caterpillar (healthy and unhealthy foods) are great introductions.
-At the same time, parents can always give support, encouragement and positive reinforcement by using the examples to point out their own kid’s successes. (“Do you remember when you did not want to eat a kiwi… just like Sam I Am?
+At the same time, parents can always give support, encouragement and positive reinforcement by using the examples to point out their own child’s successes. (“Do you remember when you did not want to eat a kiwi… just like Sam I Am?
 And now you love it!”)

 Healthy Eating: Games

 Group or one-on-one games are great ways to reinforce the importance of lunchtime and eating all your food.
 Flash cards with the food groups can help teach about the different categories of food, i.e. grains, fruits and vegetables and proteins.
 Grouping cards, pictures or even actual food items to create a proper lunch, breakfast or dinner can be done in just a few minutes… In reverse, you can use cards or pictures of foods that are not fit for a meal.
-You can also teach your kids about snack foods… Maybe even give them a snack after the game.
+You can also teach your children about snack foods… Maybe even give them a snack after the game.
 Just because you love them.

 If you don’t have flashcards, you could always take an afternoon and cut out food pictures from magazines or newspapers with your child and group things together… Maybe make a collage to hang on the wall.
 With all the foods of the world!